|

 In practice, these phases overlap.
 A change that starts in the build phase has operational consequences that play out in the operate phase.
 Both capabilities need to draw from the same underlying data source: your CMDB.
 And that data needs to reflect the live state of your environment, not a snapshot from the last discovery cycle.

-Why you need both — not one or the both
+Why you need both — not one or the other

 The teams that get the most value from dependency and service data treat ADM and service mapping as complementary, not competing.
+ADM-only is a valid phase when the main risk is migration or redesign of a bounded stack, and nobody is yet routing major incidents or CAB by business service.
+The failure mode is freezing there: operate, audit, and automation still need service-level impact on the same data.
 Here is what that looks like in practice:

-- Automated discovery runs continuously, capturing live dependency data across your hybrid environment using agentless scans, optional agents, and API integrations
+• Recurring discovery scans capture dependency data across hybrid environments using agentless methods, optional agents, and API integrations.

 This is not a theoretical architecture.
 It is the operational model mature IT organizations are building right now: to reduce MTTR, prevent failed changes, and maintain audit-ready visibility across hybrid environments.